Gerald Thomas: Early life

+Career

-He began his movie career at Denham Studios, eventually becoming an assistant film editor beginning with Laurence Olivier's Hamlet (1948).
+Thomas began his film career at Denham Studios, eventually becoming an assistant film editor beginning with Laurence Olivier's Hamlet (1948).
 His editing work included many films directed by his older brother, Ralph Thomas.
-His own directorial debut was the short film Circus Friends (1956), produced by the Children's Film Foundation.
+His directorial debut was the short film Circus Friends (1956), produced by the Children's Film Foundation.
 His first feature was the thriller Time Lock the following year.

 Beginning with the farcical military comedy Carry On Sergeant (1958), Thomas directed all 30 films in the Carry On series of British comedies, produced by Peter Rogers, ending with Carry On Emmannuelle (1978) and the belated Carry On Columbus (1992).
 Additionally, he directed the framing sequences of the compilation film That's Carry On!
 (1977).
-Other works as director include the comedy Please Turn Over (1959) and a drama of post-war Austria, The Second Victory (1986).
+Other works as a director include the comedy Please Turn Over (1959) and a drama of post-war Austria, The Second Victory (1986).

 Personal life

 Thomas was married, and the couple had three daughters.
 He died at home of a heart attack.
 Thomas's nephew is the film producer Jeremy Thomas.
 He is commemorated with a green plaque on The Avenues, Kingston upon Hull.